Shopify CRO QuickTip #5—Kill The GIF Superhero

 - poor compression—creating a 2-3second video and putting it in a GIF will result in an enormous file.
 That big file hits the speed of your site hard, forcing your visitors to download megabytes of data for a simple 3-4 second animation.

-Do you want that on your Shopify store in 2019?
+Do you want that on your Shopify store in this day and age?

 The GIF’s Stunt Double

 Since GIF’s inception, many more formats have been created.
 The most notable is mp4 video—playable on all browsers and smartphones produced in the last 10 years.